AdaCore/training_material/courses/rust_essentials/015_overview/01_what_is_rust.rst

    -  servers

 --------------------------------
-What Kind of Language is Rust?
+What Kind of Language Is Rust?
 --------------------------------

 Rust fits in the same area as other systems languages (Ada, C++, ...)